agmanuelian/Meraki_License_Plate_Detector/README.md

 # Meraki License Plate Detector

-This projects integrates Meraki MV Cameras, MT Sensors and Plate Recognizer software to detect when a garage door is opened to take a snapshot, and detect vehicle license plates through Plate Recognizer software.
+This projects integrates Meraki MV Cameras, MT Sensors and Plate Recognizer software to detect when a garage door is opened to take a snapshot, and detect vehicle license plates.

 ## Description